 For reports of sexual misconduct alleged to have taken place at UConn and/or by a UConn community member, ODE attempts to speak with the victim about the incident(s).5 When the victim participates in the University process or the University determines that it must move forward despite the victim's non-participation, the University conducts an investigation and determines whether there is a preponderance of evidence that the respondent engaged in sexual misconduct in violation of University policy.
-If the University determines that a violation occurred and the respondent is a student, the Office of Community Standards adjudicates the matter and determines the appropriate disciplinary sanction for violations of The Student Code.6 If the University determines that a violation occurred and the respondent is an employee, the Office of Faculty and Staff Labor Relations assists with determining the appropriate disciplinary sanction in consultation with the employee's supervisor(s) and consistent with ODE's investigative findings.
+If the University determines that a violation occurred and the respondent is a student, the Office of Community Standards adjudicates the matter and determines the appropriate disciplinary sanction for violations of The Student Code.6 If the University determines that a violation assists with determining the appropriate disciplinary sanction in consultation with the employee's supervisor(s) and consistent with ODE's investigative findings.